PACO-CPU/minimal-mistakes/_docs/013-build.md

 ```
 Attention: remember to replace N with the number of threads you want to spawn.

-### 4 Python Liberaries
+### 4 Python Libraries

-Python liberaries are needed for our software tool that downloads code to the FPGA and communicates with it via UART.
-To install the python liberaries use the following command:
+Python libraries are needed for our software tool that interacts with the FPGA via the UART.
+To install the python libraries use the following command:

 ```bash
 $ cd paco-env/riscv-tools-src/py